Marjorie Kinnan Rawlings

 The House and Historic Park

 Read about the house and location here: Marjorie Kinnan Rawlings Historic Park.
 Owned and operated by the Florida State Parks department, the address is 18700 S. CR 325 in Cross Creek, Florida.
-The population of Cross Creek is approximately 18,000 and it is around a 25-minute drive south of Gainesville (or about halfway between Jacksonville and Orlando).
+Cross Creek is a relatively small town and about a 25-minute drive south of Gainesville (that is, about halfway between Jacksonville and Orlando).

 According to the Florida State Parks website: